eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 ## <a name="debug"></a> How do you enable `debug` logging?

-An environment variable is used to enable the `debug` logs based on space or comma-delimited names.
+A variable is used to enable the `debug` logs based on space or comma-delimited names.
 - On the server you use the DEBUG environment variable `DEBUG=verify* npm start`.
 - On the client run `localStorage.debug = 'reducer*,verify*';`
 on the console and then restart the client.